Master of Education in Curriculum and Instruction

 Length: 33 credit hours.
 May be completed in 18-24 months.

-Format: Courses offered entirely online or in a hybrid format.
+Format: Courses offered entirely online via Blackboard.
+One core course offered on campus each semester.
 Students may begin the program in the fall, spring or summer semester.

 Results: Master of Education degree with concentration in Teacher Leadership.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Other Concentration Areas: Adult Education | Christian School | Gifted & Talented